Theslees/Termux-minecraft-server-installer/README.md

 # Steps to Install

 ### ⚠️ This guide assumes you are runnning a supported operating system in termux.
 If not, you can download AnLinux to install a supported distro. ⚠️
-*p.s As long as you are on a supported operating system, this script should work, even if you're not on Termux.
-I Will update this repository accordingly if a new mc version comes out, and I will also update the mods and things from time to time.
-Ofcourse you can do this yourself, and I would reccomend to aswell, but you wont die if you dont so don't sweat.*
+As long as you are on a supported operating system, this script should work. even if you're not using Termux.
+I will update this repository accordingly if a new mc version comes out or something.

-**Currently supported distros; Fedora, Debian, Ubuntu, Arch Linux, Manjaro, Alpine Linux, and anything else that has the package manager found in these core distros.**
+### Currently supported distros; Fedora, Debian, Ubuntu, Arch Linux, Manjaro, Alpine Linux, and anything else that has the same package manager as these distros.

 Anyways, enough talking, lets set this server up!